johnnygreco/nerb/README.md

 text dataset?
 If so, you have probably had the pleasure (burden?) of working with a codebase that is littered with ginormous regex objects with lots of named capture groups, making your code difficult to parse and develop 😫.

-The Named Entity Regex Builder (NERB) is a lightweight package that will build your compiled regex objects based on patterns set in a dictionary or yaml config file, which significantly cleans up your code and makes it _much_ easier to modify your regex patterns during development 😀.
+The Named Entity Regex Builder (NERB[^1]) is a lightweight package that will build your compiled regex objects based on patterns set in a dictionary or yaml config file, which significantly cleans up your code and makes it _much_ easier to modify your regex patterns during development 😀.